opensearch-project/documentation-website/_api-reference/ingest-apis/processors-list/append.md

 ## Configuration parameters

-The append processor requires the following configuration parameters to specify the target field or value to append to incoming documents.
+The append processor supports the following parameters to append to incoming documents.

 **Parameter** | **Required** | **Description** |
 |-----------|-----------|-----------|